 Also, this is not a commercial although I hope it has that effect.
 As the result of surgery I go through episodes of being incontinent and, if you do also, you know what I'm talking about.
 If you're not, read no further.

 In Richmond, my home town, the newspaper featured a product invented here and being sold in the area.
 The review was so good that I looked into it and soon bought the necessary components.
 It is now available worldwide by mail order and is in many stores here.
+Most components are Medicare elligible.
 If you want to learn all about it check their website.
 It has been of great help to me.

 I won't go into any details but if you want to talk after reading about it send me an email and I will send you my phone number.
 Don't be bashful.
 As you can see I am not.